-- Sales Agents, who must be sponsored by a broker.
+- Sales agents, who must be sponsored by a broker.
 Sales agents work with clients on behalf of the broker.

 - Brokers, who are responsible for all brokerage activities, including acts performed by sales agents sponsored by the broker.

 TREC enforces the laws and rules which govern sales agents and brokers.
 If you have issues or concerns with the broker or sales agent assisting you, or if you feel you are not being represented fairly, you can file a complaint with TREC.
 TREC has the authority to take action against a licensed broker or sales agent who is not in compliance with the rules and laws of Texas.
-Additionally, licensed brokers and agents are required by law to put the interests of their client that is you) above all others, including the broker’s own interests.
-This is called acting as a “fiduciary”.
+Additionally, licensed brokers and agents are required by law to put the interests of their client (that is you) above all others, including the broker’s own interests.
+This is called acting as a fiduciary.
 It also involves providing certain minimum services to their client:

 Finally, license holders are required to provide certain consumer notices to you.
-The first time you communicate about a specific property with a license holder, the broker or agent is required to provide you with a form called the “Information About Brokerage Services”.
-This form describes the different ways a professional can represent you, the minimum services they must provide to you and key business names, licenses and contact information for the sales agent, their sponsoring broker, and any delegated supervisor.
-All licensed professionals are also required to provide you with a copy of the “Consumer Protection Notice” that contains information about complaint filing processes and recovery funds.
+The first time you communicate about a specific property with a license holder, the broker or agent is required to provide you with a form called Information About Brokerage Services.
+This form describes the different ways a professional can represent you, the minimum services they must provide to you, and key business names, licenses, and contact information for the sales agent and sponsoring broker, and any delegated supervisor.
+All licensed professionals are also required to provide the Consumer Protection Notice that contains information about complaint filing processes and recovery funds.

-TREC does not regulate the fees paid to any real estate license holder, including buyer’s agents, seller’s agents, brokers, inspectors or appraisers.
+TREC does not regulate the fees paid to any real estate license holder, including buyer’s agents, seller’s agents, brokers, inspectors, or appraisers.
 All fees are set by your agreement with each professional.
 Before you sign any representation agreement or service agreement, you should carefully review the fees each individual will be charging.

 Standard Contract Forms

-- Apprentice Inspector, who must be sponsored and directly supervised;
+- Apprentice inspector, who must be sponsored and directly supervised

-- Professional Inspectors, who can inspect without sponsorship or supervision
+- Professional inspectors, who can inspect without sponsorship or supervision

 Whenever a loan is involved with a real estate transaction, the property will need to be appraised.
 An appraisal is essentially a written estimate of a home or property’s value based on current market conditions.
 This estimate is determined by a licensed appraiser and is delivered in an official appraisal report.
 In most cases, the appraisal will be requested by the buyer’s lender because the lender is looking for assurance that the property is sufficient collateral and worth the amount that the borrower has agreed to pay.
 Appraisers are licensed by the Texas Appraiser Licensing and Certification Board (TALCB), which is an independent subdivision of TREC.
 Information concerning licensed appraisers can be found on the TALCB website.